-Since our organization was created, our campus has evolved into four emergency and transitional housing shelters for nearly 230 people, a medical clinic, and a 12-bed medical respite care facility.
+Since our organization was created, our campus has evolved into three emergency shelters for nearly 160 people, a medical clinic, and a 12-bed medical respite care facility.

-Our organization began as a loosely affiliated group of faith-based and secular organizations, and was originally named the Santa Cruz Citizen’s Committee for the Homeless.
+Our organization began as a loosely affiliated group of faith-based and secular organizations and was originally named the Santa Cruz Citizen’s Committee for the Homeless.
 The primary purpose, at that time, was to provide basic food and shelter for those with no resources to provide their own.
-Homeless individuals would camp on what was referred to as the “Back 40″ on the lot of our current location on Coral Street in the Harvey West neighborhood of Santa Cruz.
+Individuals experiencing homelessness would camp on what was referred to as the “Back 40″ on the lot of our current location on Coral Street in the Harvey West neighborhood of Santa Cruz.

-In 2012, Housing Matters (then known as Homeless Services Center) officially shifted its focus from managing homelessness with shelter to ending homelessness with permanent housing; shelter programs have remained an integral part of the services we provide, while providing resources and services to provide clients with permanent, stable housing.
+In 2012, Housing Matters (then known as Homeless Services Center) officially shifted its focus from managing homelessness with shelter to ending homelessness with permanent housing; shelter programs have remained an integral part of the services we provide while providing resources and services to empower our program participants on their pathway to stable housing.

 Housing Matters was one of the first agencies in the county to realign its programs with the best practices of the Housing First model, proven to be the most effective, cost-efficient, sustainable, and humane intervention to homelessness.
 Under this model, people experiencing homelessness are housed as quickly as possible and supported by case management services.
 These services connect people to community resources to help overcome barriers that might threaten their housing stability and result in another episode of homelessness.

-In 2012, we became the fiscal sponsor for 180/180, a multi-agency initiative in Santa Cruz County to help 180 homeless men, women, and families turn their lives around.
+In 2012, we became the fiscal sponsor for 180/180, a multi-agency initiative in Santa Cruz County to help 180 unhoused individuals and families turn their lives around.
 By July 2014, 180/180 had housed 205 individuals and as a result of their success adopted a new name 180/2020 and a new goal to end chronic homelessness in Santa Cruz County by 2020.
 We continue working toward this goal today.

-Our latest addition to our campus is the Recuperative Care Center (RCC), which opened in January 2014 and is operated through a partnership between Housing Matters and the Homeless Persons’ Health Project, which is also located on the Housing Matters campus.
-RCC serves up to 12 homeless adults each night who have been discharged from the hospital, providing meals, housekeeping, security, medication management support, clinical social work and housing case management.
-RCC is supported by local hospitals, health care providers, and health agencies.
+The latest addition to our campus is the Recuperative Care Center (RCC), which opened in January 2014 and is operated through a partnership between Housing Matters and the Homeless Persons’ Health Project (HPHP) – a county-run medical clinic located on the Housing Matters campus.
+RCC serves up to 12 unhoused adults each night who have been discharged from the hospital.
+The RCC provides meals, housekeeping, security, medication management support, clinical social work, and housing case management.
+The RCC is supported by local hospitals, healthcare providers, and health agencies.

-We have been the lead agency in designing and implemented a county-wide coordinated entry system called Smart Path.
+We were the lead agency to design and implement a county-wide coordinated entry system called Smart Path.
 This system streamlines access to housing assistance and services for all people experiencing homelessness.
-Individuals and families complete uniform assessments at a variety of easy to access locations throughout the county, and are then connected to the services most appropriate for their situation.
+Individuals and families complete uniform assessments at a variety of easy-to-access locations throughout the County and are then connected to the services most appropriate for their situation.
 In 2018, the program was transferred from Housing Matters to the County of Santa Cruz for long-term management.